nixworks/public/news/2016/02/5/index.md

 ##### President of Zimbabwe
 ### [The President of Zimbabwe Robert Mugabe declares a state of disaster in most rural parts of the country due to a prolonged drought. ](/news/2016/02/5/the-president-of-zimbabwe-robert-mugabe-declares-a-state-of-disaster-in-most-rural-parts-of-the-country-due-to-a-prolonged-drought.md)
-_Context: President of Zimbabwe, Robert Mugabe_
+_Context: Robert Mugabe, President of Zimbabwe_

 ##### Lower Manhattan
 ### [One person is killed, and two are seriously injured when a construction crane collapses in Lower Manhattan's Tribeca district. ](/news/2016/02/5/one-person-is-killed-and-two-are-seriously-injured-when-a-construction-crane-collapses-in-lower-manhattan-s-tribeca-district.md)
-_Context: Tribeca, Lower Manhattan_
+_Context: Lower Manhattan, Tribeca_

 ##### Japan
 ### [Japan's Sakurajima volcano erupts prompting the Japan Meteorological Agency to issue a warning not to approach it.
 The volcano, located in the southern Kagoshima Prefecture, is situated 50km from the Sendai Nuclear Power Plant. ](/news/2016/02/5/japan-s-sakurajima-volcano-erupts-prompting-the-japan-meteorological-agency-to-issue-a-warning-not-to-approach-it-the-volcano-located-in-t.md)